-Two articles are assigned for the week.
-Read both articles.
+Three articles are assigned for the week.
+Read all articles.
 Find them in the Course Schedule and on Ares.
-The West article is linked on the Course Schedule.
+The West and Meyer articles are linked on the Course Schedule.

 Here is a short article from ProPublica, a well-respected independent non-profit news organization: